 - A small scar (usually hidden in the eyelid crease)

-- Rarely, trouble closing your eyes all the way (if too much skin is removed—but good surgeons avoid this)
+- Rarely, trouble closing your eyes all the way (if too much skin is removed, but experienced surgeons avoid this)

 What About Lower Eyelid Surgery?